 There are two types of settings you can use:

-Message format.
-When a user creates a message, they can choose the message format in which to author the message.
+Message format: When a user creates a message, they can choose the message format in which to author the message.
 In Outlook, they have a choice between plain text, HTML, and rich-text format.
-In Outlook Web App they have a choice between plain text and HTML.
+In Outlook on the web (formerly known as Outlook Web App) they have a choice between plain text and HTML.

-The following list describes the three message formats available in Exchange Online, and shows which ones are available in Outlook and Outlook Web App:
+The following list describes the three message formats available in Exchange Online, and shows which ones are available in Outlook and Outlook on the web:

 |Format||Description||Available in Outlook||Available in Outlook on the web|

-Only Outlook, Outlook Web App, and a few other MAPI email clients understand RTF messages.
+Only Outlook, Outlook on the web, and a few other MAPI email clients understand RTF messages.